 - as centrally as possible in the area it should cover

 - high up

 Your TV is Murder for Your Wi-Fi Signal

 Because network equipment is often co-located with television receivers in the home, a common temptation is to take that ugly router and shove it behind the TV where nobody will notice it so much.
 The trouble with that is, your TV is a double whammy for your Wi-Fi: a physical barrier of materials that weaken the signals as they try to pass, and possible signal interference from the electronics.

 Cabinets for Wireless Equipment Are a Bad Idea

 We understand this may not have been your idea—some companies have made it their standard solution to put all networking equipment they deliver inside the same “technical cabinet”.
-Such cabinets will usually be made of metal and are often located in the basement, hallway, or another less-than-ideal location.
+These cabinets are usually made of metal and often located in the basement, hallway, or another less-than-ideal location.